5 Habits For Boosting Your Brain Power

-While NeuroGum is a pretty convenient pick-me-up for your cognitive function, for longer lasting benefits to your brain you will need to turn to making some positive changes in your life.
+While caffeine and other energy boosters are a pretty convenient pick-me-up for your cognitive function, for longer lasting benefits to your brain you will need to turn to making some positive changes in your life.

 Don’t fear change.
 This is the good kind.
 The kind that in the long run will make everything feel a little bit easier.
 Being more focused and in control sounds awesome, right?

 Well, let’s get to it.
 These are five of the brain boosting habits you can build that will have the greatest effect, as well as are the easiest to adopt.

 The internet age has convinced many of us that we’re as quick as the computers we utilize.
 We imagine we can keep up because in many ways it seems like we do.
 But the price of this kind of activity is stress.

 The science coming in about stress’ effects on the brain is pretty damning.
 It seems to be one of the biggest long-term killers of your mental health.

 So cut back the multitasking.
 Turn off every notification on your phone that isn’t vital.
 One of the best ways to limit multitasking is using a Pomodoro technique, which you can learn about on our blog as well.

 Get sleep.
 Can’t emphasize this one enough.
 It’s how your brain turns what you learned during the day into long-term knowledge.

 Those of you who think you can beat the system and get a little more out of your day with six hours or fewer of sleep, a recent study just revealed that trying this for a time period of two weeks results in the same lack of mental focus that staying up for two days straight produces.